The Passive House in the Woods Team

 Later in 2009, Craig Tarr and Jon Richter of Energy Concepts were hired to help with renewable systems.
 They are designing and supplying photovoltaic and a solar thermal domestic hot water system for the house.

 Throughout the entire process the team had help from Stephan Tanner of Peak Building Products.
 Not only did he design the first certified Passive House building in the U.S.—the Biohaus— but his company also supplies North America with invaluable imported product like Optiwin windows, Warema shading devices, and Luefta ventilation machines that make Passive House possible.
-In addition, Stephan is a business partner of Passive House Studio, a joint venture with Tim Delhey Eian that offers Passive House design to commercial clients in North America.
+In addition, Stephan is a business partner of Intep – Integrated Planning, a joint venture with Tim Delhey Eian that offers high-performance design and consulting to commercial clients in North America.